ColleenWoolsey/StudentExerciseMVC/README.md

 ## Welcome to Student Exercises MVC

 A Visual Studio Web Application (MVC) that manages Students, Instructors, Cohorts and Student Assignments.
+There is CRUD for all modules and a list of students in Cohort details.
+The Edit feature allows the user to change the student's Cohort via a dropdown select.
+Current exercises can be deleted and new exercises can be selected all in the same edit.

 ![](SEMVCDemo.gif)